 Pubic hair grooming styles really come down to personal preference.
 You really don’t need to remove your pubic hair for any health reasons, sexual or otherwise, other than perhaps decreasing odor from sweat.
 Some men prefer to let the pubic grow naturally.
 How often should you bikini wax, or trim is up to you.

 Can I hurt myself shaving?

 Each sweep of the razor creates micro-lesions in the skin, which can become slightly inflamed.
 If you shave regularly for hair removal down there, your skin becomes accustomed to this.
-However, for first-time shavers should be cautious for irritation.
-Shaving body hair in certain spots, particularly like the genital zone are considerably more sensitive than places like your legs.
+However, first-time shavers should be cautious of irritation.
+Shaving body hair in certain spots, particularly the genital zone is considerably more sensitive than places like your legs.

 While protecting against diseases and skin problems, your body’s pubic hair also prevents foreign particles like dust and bacteria from entering the body.
 It also helps to control the moisture of the area which lowers the chances of yeast infections.